 A Feb.
 17, 2017 Quartz article is entitled: “You’re a completely different person at 14 and 77, the longest-running personality study ever has found.’

-(That is: Our memories change over time, and our personalities, however we may conceptualize what personality is, appears to change to a phenomenal degree over time as well.)
+(That is: Our memories change over time, and our personalities, however we may conceptualize what personality is, appears to change over time as well.)